By Professor David Burn

 When this occurs in the cortex, it causes dementia and when in the brain stem, motor symptoms (parkinsonism).

 It is not yet understood why Lewy bodies occur in the brain.
-Dr Jose Bras of the Institute of Neurology, University College London (UCL) has recently published research in the Journal of Molecular Genetics, on the genetic basis for dementia with Lewy bodies.4
+Dr. Jose Bras of the Institute of Neurology, University College London (UCL) has recently published research in the Journal of Molecular Genetics, on the genetic basis for dementia with Lewy bodies.4

 Further research in this area is imperative.
-Organisations such as Parkinson’s UK have invested more than £1million into research exploring the types of dementia that affect people with Parkinson’s but more research is needed.
+Organizations such as Parkinson’s UK have invested more than £1million into research exploring the types of dementia that affect people with Parkinson’s but more research is needed.

 How is dementia with Lewy bodies diagnosed?

-A specialist will diagnose dementia with Lewy bodies based on the person’s symptoms, their medical history and the results of an examination.
+A specialist will diagnose dementia with Lewy bodies based on the person’s symptoms, their medical history, and the results of an examination.